Leasing vs Buying a car – what you should know

 Leasing has several pros.
 It doesn’t require a major upfront investment, you can put it through a business and you get a new vehicle every few years.
 However, the major disadvantage is that you don’t own the car, which will cost you more in the long run.
 You also can’t claim the car as an asset for other financial purposes.

 In order to sort out your car finance, it’s good to know your options and to make an educated decision on what best suits your financial circumstances and needs.
+Contact Beyond Bank today to find out more about our car finance offering.

 This information is of a general nature only and has been provided without taking account of your objectives, financial situation or needs.
 Because of this, we recommend you consider, with or without the assistance of a financial adviser, whether the information is appropriate in light of your particular circumstances and needs.
 Financial planning services are provided by Eastwoods Wealth Management Pty Ltd ABN 17 008 167 002 / AFSL 237853 trading as Beyond Bank Australia Wealth Management.
 Eastwoods Wealth Management Pty Ltd is a subsidiary of Community CPS Australia Ltd ABN 15 087 651 143 / AFSL 237 856 trading as Beyond Bank Australia.